Skip to main content

 For 50 years, cardiology has been guessing.
 We measure cholesterol, the fuel, and blood pressure, the pressure, but we rarely look at the pipe (the artery itself) until it is clogged.
 Cleerly changes that.

 The standard screening tool, the coronary calcium score (CAC), is good but limited.
 It only sees calcified plaque, the old, stable scars of past damage.
-It misses the soft plaque, the active, inflamed, lipid-rich material that actually ruptures and causes most heart attacks.
+It misses the soft plaque, the active, inflamed, lipid-rich material that ruptures and causes most heart attacks.

 Cleerly is an AI analysis applied to a standard coronary CT angiogram (CCTA).
 It visualizes, quantifies, and phenotypes every millimeter of plaque in your arteries.
 It moves us from "risk factors" to "disease measurement."